Guy Singh-Watson

-Guy Singh-Watson (born Guy Watson, 1960) is a British farmer and founder and creator of Riverford, an organic farm and UK-wide organic vegetable box delivery company.
+Guy Singh-Watson (né Watson; born 1960) is a British farmer and founder and creator of Riverford, an organic farm and UK-wide organic vegetable box delivery company.

 Biography

 Singh-Watson was born in Totnes.
 He was brought up on Riverford Farm, in Buckfastleigh, Devon, which was taken over by his family in the 1950s.
 After studying Agricultural and Forestry Science at the University of Oxford he became a management consultant, but left after working in New York City for a while.

 In 1986 Singh-Watson returned to the farm, deciding to convert it to farming organically.
-In the 1990s, to find an effective way of distributing his produce, he developed the weekly vegetable box scheme, which is delivered direct to customers' doors with locally grown produce.
+In the 1990s, to find an effective way of distributing his produce, he developed the weekly vegetable box scheme, which is delivered directly to customers' doors with locally grown produce.
 In 2015 the Riverford business was valued at £45 million.
-In June 2018 it was announced that Riverford would transition to employee ownership, with 74% of the business being held in a trust overseen by a board.